-- The Golden Age and America the Beautiful discounts will continue to be popular.
+- 3) The Golden Age and America the Beautiful discounts will continue to be popular.
 Currently the undiscounted fee is \$6 per night, but the average paid per RUP is \$4.663.
 The average paid per RUP is 78% of the undiscounted rate.
-This analysis assumes that the average paid per RUP will remain at 78% of the undiscounted rate. - The cost of maintaining the sites has increased substantially in the last two decades.
+This analysis assumes that the average paid per RUP will remain at 78% of the undiscounted rate. - 4) The cost of maintaining the sites has increased substantially in the last two decades.
 However, it is unlikely that annual expenses will increase significantly because the cleaning and pumping contracts (72% of the annual expenditures) are fixed through 2026.
-Therefore, annual expenditure projections will remain at the 2023 level of \$53,172. - 5) The proposed fee structure could result in a positive net revenue to the BLM.
+Therefore, annual expenditure projections will remain at the 2023 level of \$53,172. - 5) The selected fee structure could result in a positive net revenue to the BLM.
 If this occurs, all revenue will go back to the priorities for future expenditures detailed in section 4.2 of this document.

-5.2 Proposed Method:
+5.2 Selected Fee:

-The Table below describes the proposed fee:
+The Table below describes the final fee:

+Table 5: Selected Fee

-Site Type Proposed Nightly Fee Per Site (Passport) Maximum number of people per site Any Combination of Vehicles or Trailers Allowed Before Additional Charges Additional Vehicle or Trailer Fee (Passport) Estimated Vehicle and Trailer Capacity Standard \$20 (\$10) 10 2 \$10 (\$5) 4 Group \$40 (\$20) 20 4 \$10 (\$5) 6 All rules and restrictions in developed sites are established through the process identified in 43 CFR 8365.2.
+Site Type Nightly Fee Per Site (Passport) Maximum number of people per site 1 Any Combination of Vehicles or Trailers Allowed Before Additional Charges Additional Vehicle or Trailer Fee (Passport) Estimated Vehicle and Trailer Capacity 2

+Standard \$20 (\$10) 10 2 \$10 (\$5) 4

+Group \$40 (\$20) 20 4 \$10 (\$5) 6

+All rules and restrictions in developed sites are established through the process identified in 43 CFR 8365.2.
 Many of these rules can and do change as needed to address visitor service issues.
-All vehicles, trailers, and tents must locate within the established parking area and tent pads at each site.
-Tents are allowed on both the parking area and tent pads.
-Vehicles or trailers are not allowed on the tent pads.
+All vehicles trailers and tents must locate within the established parking area and tent pads at each site.
+Tents are allowed on

-Table 5: Droposed Eee
+Table 5: Selected Fee